lorenzosteccanella/LaneLines-P1-UdacityCardNDproject/README.md

 **Step 1:** Getting setup with Python

-To do this project, you will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.
+You will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.

-We recommend downloading and installing the Anaconda Python 3 distribution from Continuum Analytics because it comes prepackaged with many of the Python dependencies you will need for this and future projects, makes it easy to install OpenCV, and includes Jupyter Notebook.
-Beyond that, it is one of the most common Python distributions used in data analytics and machine learning, so a great choice if you're getting started in the field.

-Choose the appropriate Python 3 Anaconda install package for your operating system <A HREF="https://www.continuum.io/downloads" target="_blank">here</A>.
-Download and install the package.

-If you already have Anaconda for Python 2 installed, you can create a separate environment for Python 3 and all the appropriate dependencies with the following command:

-`>  conda create --name=yourNewEnvironment python=3 anaconda`

-`>  source activate yourNewEnvironment`

-**Step 2:** Installing OpenCV

 Once you have Anaconda installed, first double check you are in your Python 3 environment: